natekspencer/hacs-vivint/README.md

 3. Search for **Vivint** and click on it
 4. You will be guided through the rest of the setup process via the config flow

+## TODO
+* Add configuration option to use a camera's external rtsp stream instead of internal
+* Add support for multi-level switches and thermostats**
+* Add support for 2FA**

+** These can't be done until the underlying library has been updated

 ## Support Me
 > I'm not employed by Vivint, and provide this custom component purely for your own enjoyment and home automation needs.
 >